EssentialsX/Website/pages/wiki/Improvements.md

 ### Nickname color permissions

 EssentialsX adds new permissions for nickname colours and formatting, which match the names used by Mojang in the Minecraft chat component system.
 These permissions also cover chat messages (if you have EssentialsX Chat installed) and more.
-You can see a list of these new permissions [[Color-Permissions|here]].
+You can see a list of these new permissions [here](/wiki/Color-Permissions.html).

 You can now also use the `essentials.nick.changecolors` permission to restrict players' nickname changes.
 When players have this permission, they can only change the colour and formatting of their nickname, and not the text content.
 For example, if player `SupaHam` has the `essentials.nick.changecolours` and `essentials.nick.color` permissions, they can change their nickname to `&5SupaHam`, but cannot change it to `&5TheSupaHam` as the text content doesn't match their username.